usaid-cs/yesterday-i-learned/random.md

 1. Taking the exponent of a number turned negative (`exp(-x)`) is a great way to get a number between 0 and 1.
 The closer x is to 0, the closer the result is to 1.
 1. [USB type C supports USB 3.0/3.1](http://www.dignited.com/21457/difference-micro-usb-usb-type-c/), but [USB 2.0 type C cables exist](https://en.wikipedia.org/wiki/USB-C#Cables).
 USB micro-A/B require [extra backwards-compatible connectors](https://en.wikipedia.org/wiki/USB_3.0#CONNECTORS) to achieve that speed.
 1. The metallic outside of USB cable inserts help remove static electricity upon contact.
-1. When you take an elevator ride with Steve Jobs and tell him what you do, results may vary.
-You either [get fired](https://www.quora.com/Who-did-Steve-Jobs-actually-fire-in-an-elevator), or [you don't](https://www.reddit.com/r/apple/comments/6wsmub/did_steve_jobs_make_much_smalltalk_with_his/) ("That's what I heard.
-I hope it gets better.")
-It depends on what you say (said).
 1. ["老泥妹"](https://zh.wikipedia.org/wiki/%E8%80%81%E6%B3%A5%E5%A6%B9) 因離家出走，只能靠與其他人進行性交易之後才有機會洗澡，經常在尖東和旺角一帶出沒。
 1. ["援交"](https://zh.wikipedia.org/wiki/%E6%8F%B4%E4%BA%A4) strictly involves one underage party and one adult "helping each other out".
 If both parties are of age, this term does not work.
 1. The longer your organisation has been around, and the larger the organisation is, the more likely is it for it to have useless policies.
 John calls it ["organizational scar tissue"](https://www.johndcook.com/blog/2009/07/30/organizational-scar-tissue/).